How to choose a filing status

 Read all about Head of Household status and who can be a qualifying relative.

-Filing as Head of Household affords you a larger standard deduction and reduces your taxable income.
+Filing as head of household lets you claim a larger standard deduction and reduces your taxable income.

-If your spouse died in 2014, and you did not remarry, you must use married filing jointly or married filing separately on your tax return; you are considered married for the entire year.
-For up to two years following the death of your spouse, if you do not remarry and have a dependent child, you may use the Qualifying Widow(er) filing status.
-This allows you to use the married filing jointly tax brackets.
+If your spouse died in 2021 and you didn’t remarry, you must use married filing jointly or married filing separately on your return.
+You’re considered married for the entire year.
+For up to two years after the death of your spouse, if you don’t remarry and have a dependent child, you can use the qualifying widow(er) filing status.
+This lets you use the married filing jointly tax brackets.